 According to the Kilgore College website, corrosion technicians work in both indoor and outdoor settings, installing, maintaining and inspecting properties of all kinds.
 Structures of concern for corrosion technicians might include massive underground pipelines, industrial equipment and storage tanks.
 The technician might also work in transportation, maintaining airplanes, boats and other vessels.

-, the average salary for corrosion engineers ranges from just under $40,000 annually to more than $100,000, depending on the level of skill, training and experience.
+The corrosion technician must have a background in chemistry, metallurgy and electricity.
+These professionals may specialize in a particular area of corrosion technology, such as coating inspection or material selection, but others may work in a more generalized setting.
+According to a report at Pay Scale, the average salary for corrosion engineers ranges from just under $40,000 annually to more than $100,000, depending on the level of skill, training and experience.
 The field is a growing one, with an increasing demand for corrosion technicians as current infrastructure ages, and few workers trained and ready to fill the positions.
 Fortunately, more community colleges are offering. . .read more

 Solar energy is a growing technology that may be one of the best options to oil in the future.
 To answer the call within the solar industry, more community colleges are coming onboard to train a new workforce of solar energy technicians.
 From a new solar energy lab in Maine to programs in solar thermal systems across the country, those who are interested in this exciting, growing field can get the training they need to launch a rewarding career in the solar energy industry.